 (Google Alert cancelled)

-If you want Google to deliver alerts to your inbox via email, you can configure rules in your email application to send alerts automatically to one or more email folders.
-This helps to keep your alerts organized and easier to track and sort through.
+If you want alerts to be sent via email, you can configure rules in your email application to send alerts automatically to one or more folders.
+This will help to keep your alerts organized and easier to sort through.

-If your alerts are sent out via RSS feed, you can use a feed reader to access the information on your smartphone or mobile device.
+If you choose to receive alerts via RSS feed, you can use a feed reader to view the information on your smart phone or mobile device.

-How To Publish News Items From Google Alerts On Your Website
+How To Display News Items From Google Alerts On Your WordPress Blog

-You can publish news items directly from Google Alerts on your WordPress your WordPress blog as blog posts or as a ‘widgetized’ item on your sidebar.
+You can republish news items directly from Google Alerts on your WordPress your WordPress website as blog posts or as a ‘widgetized’ item on your sidebar.

 Let’s take a look at both methods: